 Leonard’s Malasada Mobile

-If you’ve previously read our ultimate guide to malasadas, then you may recall that Leonard’s is arguably the most important (and inarguably the longest standing) bakery in the entire history of Hawaiian malasadas.
-While visiting the 70-year-old original location is an experience we highly recommend, if you can’t make it, one of their four trucks is a spectacular alternative method for getting your hands on this stupendously tasty treat.
+Suppose you've previously read our ultimate guide to malasadas.
+In that case, you may recall that Leonard's is arguably the most important (and inarguably the longest-standing) bakery in the entire history of Hawaiian malasadas.
+While visiting the 70-year-old original location is an experience we highly recommend, if you can't make it, one of their four trucks is a spectacular alternative method for getting your hands on this stupendously tasty treat.

-Every truck is open 7 days a week, but hours vary between different locations.
+Every truck location's days and hours vary.
 All the info you need to find the nearest Malasada Mobile can be found here.

 When visiting a tropical wonderland like Hawaii, one of the principal attractions to crave is the incredible array of fruits, vegetables, and other naturally grown goodies.
 Ideally, you’d want to find these edible gems when they are as fresh as possible.